 You may be able to restructure your debt and continue trading by introducing a Company Voluntary Arrangement (CVA).

-A CVA can be an effective method of solving serious debt problems, and in five years or less, your company could be legally debt-free.
-Once the CVA is completed, all of the debt should be written off.
+A CVA can be an effective method of solving severe debt problems, and in five years or less, your company could be legally debt-free.
+Once the CVA is completed, all debt should be written off.

 Read more about CVAs

-A corporate restructuring may be necessary not because your business is struggling, but simply because there is a shift in responsibilities at the top of the hierarchy.
+Corporate restructuring may be necessary not because your business is struggling but simply because there is a shift in responsibilities at the top of the hierarchy.

 This may include a change in the ownership structure or adding new investors.